 Statistical news on the trade balance is published every month.
-Every quarter, statistical news and a brief report (Statistical Report) are also published about exports and imports by goods and countries, and by volume index.
-Starting in the second quarter of 2021, short statistical news on values in both constant and current prices will also be published on a monthly basis.
+Also a short statistical news on values in both constant and current prices are published on a monthly basis.
+Every quarter, a longer statistical news is published about exports and imports by goods and countries, and by volume index.